 Credit and verification documents must be dated within 120 days of the original closing date to be valid.
-If the documentation exceeds the condition time frame, the lender must obtain updated credit documents and re-qualify the borrower before the loan note guarantee can be requested and/or issued.
+If the documentation exceeds the condition time frame, the lender must obtain an updated credit reportdocuments and/or appraisal documents and requalify the borrower before the loan note guarantee can be requested and/or issued.